joelsita/project-one/README.md

 I have also provide a form for users to submit their inquiries
 ![contact](assets/documents/contact-one.jpg)
 ![contact](assets/documents/contact-two.jpg)
 created activation <a href="https://formsubmit.co/" target="_blank"> here </a>.
-I replaced my naked email Use this string ID "68b701a9289a54a8c8eab30e59949984.
+I replaced my naked email and replaced it with string ID "68b701a9289a54a8c8eab30e59949984.
 I submited a form and received the form in my email.

 ## Footer
 footer section contain our social media in case the visitor want to follow us.